-It's not a life-long fertility sentence - many women with PCOS go on to have healthy pregnancies and deliver healthy babies.
+The most important thing to remember is, PCOS is not a life-long fertility sentence, and many women with it go on to have healthy pregnancies and deliver healthy babies.

-If you have PCOS and are struggling with any of the these symptoms, the first thing you need to do is make some lifestyle changes.
+If you have PCOS and are struggling with any of the symptoms we mentioned earlier, the first thing you need to do is make some lifestyle changes .

 Studies have shown that weight loss of 5-10% can make a big difference in:

 - Restoring ovulation

 - Reducing testosterone (and improving hair and acne)